 (3) Dr. Jacob Micallef is currently the Chief Scientific Officer of the Company (appointed January 1, 2015) and Chief Scientific Officer and a Director of Belgian Volition.
-There are no employment agreements by and between Dr. Micallef and The Company and Belgian Volition.
+There are no employment agreements by and between Dr. Micallef and the Company and Belgian Volition.

 Dr. Micallef receives compensation pursuant to a consultancy agreement, or the 2015 Micallef Agreement, dated January 1, 2015, entered into by and between VolitionRx and Borlaug Limited, or Borlaug.
 Under the terms of the 2015 Micallef Agreement, Borlaug will make available to VolitionRx the services of Dr. Micallef to (i) manage VolitionRx's intellectual property portfolio and file new patents as required by VolitionRx; (ii) provide project management for VolitionRx's diagnostic development programs; and (iii) identify and pursue business development opportunities for VolitionRx.
-The 2015 Micallef Agreement.
+The 2015 Micallef Agreement commenced effective January 1, 2015, and continues until terminated as provided in the 2015 Micallef Agreement.
 In exchange for such services, VolitionRx is to pay Borlaug a monthly fee of £6,014 GBP.
 Commencing March 1, 2015, this amount increased to £8,333.33 GBP per month.
 Effective January 1, 2015, the 2015 Micallef Agreement superseded the consultancy agreement, dated January 1, 2011, entered into by and between Belgian Volition and Borlaug, pursuant to which Borlaug received a monthly fee of £5,467 GBP (which increased to £6,014 GBP on April 1, 2014) and bonuses upon the achievement of certain milestones.
 For the years ended December 31, 2014 and 2013, Borlaug received \$150,826 and \$102,470, respectively.